michaeloryl/rollo-npm/README.md

 This causes the Sphero to turn right.

+#### Comments

+Rollo allows people to put notes inside of their programs to make it easier for other people, or the programmer him or herself, to figure out what's going on.
+These are called comments.

+You can put comments on their own line, or you can add them to the end of a line that contains Rollo commands.
+They can make your code a lot more readable.

+    # This is a comment
+    go 2 seconds # this line will make the Sphero go straight for 2 seconds

+    # The next line will change the color of the Sphero to orange
+    color 'orange'

 #### Case Insensitive

-Apart from things inside quotes, Rollo doesn't care whether you use uppercase letters or lowercase letters.
+Apart from things inside quotes, what we call strings, Rollo doesn't care whether you use uppercase letters or lowercase letters.
 Even when it comes to the strings used to specify colors, Rollo still doesn't care.

 All of the following commands are valid and mean the same thing: